canarado/rust-rt/README.md

 - [ ] GPU based rendering
 - [ ] GUI preview + object config
 - [ ] update functions to use one thread_rng per thread instead of random ones thrown about
+- [ ] modularize code and move vital functions out of main